The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Exponential Sums

 \subsection{Big Cell Constant Term}

 We can specialize the results of the preceding subsections by setting $m_1=m_2=0$ to determine the big cell's contribution to the constant term Fourier coefficient.
-We assemble the complete constant term in Subsection \ref{ssec:Constant}, but for now it will be convenient to record only these preliminary calculations.
+We assemble the complete constant term in Subsection \ref{ssec:Constant}.